Tejas fighter jet crashes during demonstration at Dubai Air Show, pilot dead; IAF orders probe

-A HAL Tejas fighter jet crashed around 2:10 p.m. local time on Friday during a demonstration at the Dubai Air Show.
-The pilot was killed in the crash.
+The pilot of the Tejas fighter jet of the Indian Air Force (IAF) was killed on Friday after the indigenous multi-role Light Combat Aircraft crashed around 2:10 p.m. local time, during a demonstration at the Dubai Air Show.

+The pilot has been identified as 37-year-old Wing Commander Namansh Syal, according to the ANI news agency.
+Syal was a resident of Patialkadh in the Kanga district of Himachal Pradesh.

+This is the second crash in 20 months involving the Tejas fighter jet.
+On March 12, 2024, a single-engine Tejas fighter jet crashed near Jaisalmer in Rajasthan minutes after participating in a tri-services exercise.

 "A Tejas fighter aircraft from India participating in today's flying display at the Dubai Airshow has crashed, resulting in the tragic death of the pilot," Dubai's state-run media office posted on X.